CDT Day 13: East Fork Pentagon Creek to Chinese Wall – Cute Switchbacks Camp to I’m Feeling Hot Hot Hot Camp

 High cloud made the afternoon muggy for the final climb to Spotted Bear Pass (6755ft).
 Heavily treed, there wasn’t much of anything to see there except for a mysterious skull.
 The spotted bear, perhaps?
 We crossed back over the divide here, then were surprised by more climbing from there.

-Poking into another burn section provided some awesome views back the way we came to Pentagon Peak and Switchback Pass.
+Poking into another burn section provided some awesome views back the way we had come to Pentagon Peak and Switchback Pass.
 Jolly Ranchers were my energy source for the last miles of climbing on tired legs.
 Eventually we made it to the top of nothing, but the trail started going down.
 Rounding a shoulder, the utterly massive Chinese Wall came into view.
 It’s one of the few natural features that I actually researched before trail, so it was a treat to see it in person.
 Pretty much, it’s a cliff, a few hundred feet high, that runs in a shallow crescent bend for about five miles.
 It is a unique piece of rock and I have no idea who named it so ridiculously.
 Spice and I are fortunate to traverse the base from end to end.

 The weather looked increasingly nasty as we began our walk in the shadow of the cliff.
 We found a tent spot and set up just in time before a shower struck.
 Steadier rain and thunder soon followed, but we didn’t mind as we ate liquid hot cheeto ramen that left my nose dripping.
 One ton of Oreos followed.
 Shouting echos off the wall killed the rest of our time before bed.
 Causing a rukus like a bunch of jabronis.